 We found that we had to be attentive to many challenges during the fabrication of SMOG.
 Maintaining precision was essential.
 If the 45 octahedrons were not precisely made, unwanted gaps and openings would result.
 One of the keys to making the octahedrons was the cast aluminum bulkhead Welding Works designed.
 The castings were light-weight, yet strong.
 It was cost-effective to machine all edges and weld preps.
 These factors greatly reduced our grinding/sanding time and assured a tight fit.

 Many hours were spent at the planning stage.
-Price van der Swaagh, President, Welding Works, developed a complete set of detailed AutoCAD drawings along with carefully planned manufacturing procedures.
+Welding Works developed a complete set of detailed AutoCAD drawings along with carefully planned manufacturing procedures.
 A custom fixture to assemble and weld the units was designed and built.
 This, along with our other procedures, allowed us to maintain tolerances of .020″, which Alfred Lippincott termed, “Remarkable, for a fabrication house.”

 Other strict requirements of the project were that all surfaces be flat and free of irregularities; that all bolted joints have a .030″ maximum gap; and that all connecting edges be crisp and sharply-defined.
 Finally, finishing and painting the pieces proved to be especially challenging.
 Despite over 3500 feet of welds, the final product could not have any visible welds or hardware.